-Decided to re-work my new Cranberry Scones recipe using wild blueberries from my freezer.
-I increased the fruit by 2 T. and the sweetener a tad.
-I think I like this version best.
-These were yummy indeed!
+Decided to try my hand at a blueberry scone today.
+Used some wild blueberries from my freezer.
+We both loved the taste and texture of these scones!
+Yummy indeed!
 The frosting is optional and not included ion the numbers below.
 These didn’t really need it, unless you just like frosting. 🙂 These scones are not suitable for Atkins Induction.

 More delicious low-carb recipes can be at your fingertips with your very own cookbooks from LOW CARBING AMONG FRIENDS, by Jennifer Eloff and low-carb friends.
 Chef George Stella also brings you a wealth of delicious recipes you will love!
 Order yours TODAY! from Amazon or our direct order site: http://amongfriends.us/order.php